Skip to main content

 Reduce.
 Reuse.
 Recycle.

-Find out how our teams are working with artists like designer Rae Smith and director Ian Rickson to make shows more sustainably.
+Find out how our Production teams, led by Paul Handley, are working with artists like designer Vicki Mortimer and director Rufus Norris to make shows more sustainably.

 The rain effects in the production of The Crucible being tested in the Lyttelton Theatre.